top of page

 This task was designed by the Mathematics Assessment Project, which also provides lesson guides, PowerPoint slides, potential student solutions, and other resources for educators.
 While approximately 140 minutes of class time is recommended for this lesson, modifications can help to reduce the time needed.

-An Activity to Begin Modeling With
+An Activity to Start Modeling

+Unlike a truly open mathematical modeling lesson, this task starts by providing an initial problem and constraints for students to consider.
+This structure limits solution path options, helping to provide a foothold for students as they begin creating their models and a way for teachers to begin implementing modeling activities without becoming overwhelmed.
 This structure does not overly restrict student creativity however.
 Even though constraints about cats’ reproductive cycle are provided, students must decide which constraints they will utilize and there is room for students to consider additional factors.
 The authors also do not provide a clear criteria for what would be considered an “unreasonable” estimate of the population after 18 months, but leave this up to the creators of the model.

 These opportunities enable students to experience the open nature of mathematical modeling tasks by giving them a level of autonomy.
 They provide a general guide and offer a support for students to use to progress, but they do not guide them to a predetermined path.
 Despite the initial limitation of student discretion in the process, this modeling activity provides “the student with opportunities to express his (or her) own way of thinking so that those ways can be shared, tested, revised and refined” (Lesh et al., 2003, p.
 228).